How to Get Married at the Capitol in Madison, Wisconsin in 2026

 Step five: Invite guests

-Legally, a ceremony in Wisconsin consists of five (5) people: the couple, your officiant, and two witnesses.
-This means your photographer is can sign as a witness and so is any passing person who “witnessed” your ceremony taking place.
+Legally, a Capitol Elopement in Madison, Wisconsin, consists of five (5) people: you and your partner, your officiant, and two witnesses.
+This means your photographer can sign as a witness and so is any passing person who “witnessed” your ceremony taking place.

 I’d recommend inviting at least two people who can celebrate with you once your ceremony is over.